scikit-build/scikit-build/README.rst

     :target: https://github.com/orgs/scikit-build/discussions
     :alt: GitHub Discussion

+..
+START-INTRO

-Improved build system generator for CPython C/C++/Fortran/Cython extensions.
+**scikit-build** is a Python build system for CPython C/C++/Fortran/Cython extensions using CMake.

-Better support is available for additional compilers, build systems, cross compilation, and locating dependencies and determining their build requirements.

-The **scikit-build** package is fundamentally just glue between the ``setuptools`` Python module and `CMake <https://cmake.org/>`_.
+The scikit-build package is fundamentally just glue between the ``setuptools`` Python module and `CMake`_.

+The next generation of scikit-build, `scikit-build-core`_, is currently under development.
+This provides a simple, reliable build backend for CMake that does not use setuptools and provides a lot of new features.
+Scikit-build-core can also power a setuptools-based extension system, which will eventually become the backend for scikit-build (classic).
+If you do not require extensive customization of the build process, you should consider trying scikit-build-core instead of scikit-build.

-To get started, see `this example <https://scikit-build.readthedocs.io/en/latest/usage.html#example-of-setup-py-cmakelists-txt-and-pyproject-toml>`_ and `scikit-build-sample-projects <https://github.com/scikit-build/scikit-build-sample-projects>`_.
+To get started, see `this example <https://scikit-build.readthedocs.io/en/latest/usage.html#example-of-setup-py-cmakelists-txt-and-pyproject-toml>`_.
+For more examples, see `scikit-build-sample-projects <https://github.com/scikit-build/scikit-build-sample-projects>`_.

+..
+END-INTRO

 Latest Release
 --------------